This post may contain affiliate links.

 “Hey!
 Where’s my regular blue stuff?!?”

-That was my exact thought as I stood in the toilet chemical aisle at Camping World last year.
+That was my exact thought as I stood in the toilet chemical aisle at a Camping World store last year.
 The holding tank chemicals I’d been using for ages were nowhere to be found.
 They’d been replaced by other, similar-sounding, but not-quite-the-same alternatives.